 Have you ever found yourself doing the exact thing you don’t want to do?
 Like gaining weight when trying to lose it.
 For me, I’ve spent the last 10 years trying to lose 20 pounds and managed to gain 50 instead.
-I’ve often wondered why I can achieve complex things that I set my mind to and fail at a task as simple as choosing what I put in my mouth.
-Time passes.
-Nothing changes.
-In fact, the more time passes, the more defeated I feel.
+I’ve often wondered why I can achieve complex things that I set my mindContinue reading “Why Do I Do What I Do Not Want To Do?”

 Something sad happened—my 94-year-old father died.
 Something wonderful happened too—he taught me a final lesson.